SanderMertens/flecs/README.md

 ECS_PREFAB(world, CirclePrefab, EcsCircle, EcsPosition2D);
 ```

 This defines a prefab with the `EcsCircle` and `EcsPosition2D` components.
 The macro will declare a `Circle_h` variable, which can be used by the application to refer to the prefab.
-We can now add this prefab with regular entities:
+We can now add this prefab to regular entities:

 ```c
 EcsEntity e1 = ecs_new(world, CirclePrefab_h);